 The simple leaves of Ruttyruspolia 'Phyllis van Heerden' are opposite on long stalks.
 The leaf shape is ovate; the tips taper, the bases rounded to tapering.
 The leaves may turn yellow in autumn.

-The softly textured and hairless green leaves are paler on their lower surfaces.
-Four to six lateral veins ascend from the midrib on either side to the margins and curve in; not opposite in pairs.
+The softly textured and hairless green leaves are paler on their lower surfaces than above.
+Four to six lateral veins ascend on either side of the midrib to the margins and curve in; not opposite in pairs.
 Some net-veining is also visible, all the venation slightly recessed on the upper surfaces.

-The bristle-like beginnings of an inflorescence are visible at the stem tip, as well as a couple of more developed buds growing from leaf axils close by (www.plantzafrica.com).
+The bristle-like beginnings of an inflorescence are visible at the stem-tip, as well as a couple of buds growing from leaf axils close by (www.plantzafrica.com).